exploratum/image_repo_be/README.md

 # Image Repository API

 An API designed to manage an image repository on Amazon AWS Simple Storage Service (S3).
-This API was built with Node.js, Express.js as the server, and PostgreSQL for database
+This API was built with Node.js, Express.js as the server, and PostgreSQL for the database

+The image repository is managed by a server on Heroku.
+User authentication/authorisation, image metadata, and presigned urls are all managed on Heroku.
+The server will provide presigned urls that will allow the user to directly upload or download image to or from the repository.

+## Current features
-Current features include getting the list of images in storage, upload new images or delete existing ones
+- getting list of all images in storage
+- upload new images
+- delete existing ones

+##  future features
+- bulk upload and download
+- mechanism to ensure that image database on the server is synchronized with actual images in AWS S3
+- Multiuser management with private/public images

 The back end is hosted in Heroku at the following URL:
 - https://image-repository-be.herokuapp.com/